-Currently, we are investigating the foraging ecology of King Penguins from a colony in Bahía Inútil, Magellan Strait, Chile.
+Comparable studies were conducted on the foraging ecology of King Penguins from a colony in Bahía Inútil, Magellan Strait, Chile.
 This colony has established only recently and the first chick fledged successfully in 2015.
-The marine habitat of these birds differs greatly from that of conspecifics at other breeding sites, making this study highly interesting, especially with regard to behavioral adaptations in their foraging ecology.
+The marine habitat of these birds differs greatly from that of conspecifics at other breeding sites, especially with regard to behavioral adaptations in their diving behaviour (9) and their foraging ecology (10).

 - (1) Bost, C.A., K. Delord, C. Barbraud, Y. Cherel, K. Pütz, C. Cotté, C. Péron & H. Weimerskirch (2013) King Penguin.
 Pp 7-21 in: García Borboroglu, P.G. & P.D.
 Boersma (eds.)
 Penguins – Natural History and Conservation.
 University of Washington Press, Seattle U.S.A.
 ISBN 978-0-295-99284-6